JSJ9/JSJ9/README.md

 - 👋 Hello!
 This is Janine
-- 👀 I’m interested in machine learning and robotics
+- 👀 I’m interested in front end development
 - 📫 Reach me at jimenezj9@utexas.edu

 <!---